eapowertools/SplitQVDGeneration/README.md

 # This archive contains 3 components
 1. Qlik App Automation Template
 2. Qlik Sense App Template for Split QVD Generation
-3. Qlik Sense App Template to determine Dimensions / QVDs
+3. Qlik Sense App Template to determine the dimension values for the QVD splitting

 # Steps to Setup